coreruleset/documentation/content/development/regex_assembly.md

 ### Output

 The exact contents of the included file, including processor directives.
+The prefix and suffix markers are not allowed in included files.

 ### Description

 The include processor reduces repetition across assembly files.
 Repeated blocks can be put into a file in the `include` directory and then be included with the `include` processor comment.
 Include files are normal assembly files, hence include files can also contain further include directives.
+The only restriction is that included files must not contain the prefix of suffix markers.
+This is a technical limitation in the [crs-toolchain]({{< ref "crs_toolchain" >}}).

 The contents of an include file could, for example, be the alternation of accepted HTTP headers: